DeryaOkulda2012/surfs_up/README.md

 ## Results

-From annual temperature data, results are extracted for the months of June and December
+From annual temperature and precipitation data, results are extracted for the months of June and December

 ## Temperature Statistics and Analysis